John Ireland (composer): Music

-From Stanford, Ireland inherited a thorough knowledge of the music of Beethoven, Brahms and other German classical composers, but as a young man he was also strongly influenced by Debussy and Ravel as well as by the earlier works of Stravinsky and Bartók.
+From Charles Villiers Stanford, Ireland inherited a thorough knowledge of the music of Ludwig van Beethoven, Johannes Brahms and other German classical composers, but as a young man he was also strongly influenced by Claude Debussy and Maurice Ravel as well as by the earlier works of Igor Stravinsky and Béla Bartók.
 From these influences, he developed his own brand of "English Impressionism", related more closely to French and Russian models than to the folk-song style then prevailing in English music.

 Like most other Impressionist composers, Ireland favoured small forms and wrote neither symphonies nor operas, although his Piano Concerto is considered among the best composed by an Englishman.
 His output includes some chamber music and a substantial body of piano works, including his best-known piece The Holy Boy, known in numerous arrangements.
 He wrote songs to poems by A. E. Housman, Thomas Hardy, Christina Rossetti, John Masefield, Rupert Brooke and others.
 Due to his job at St Luke's Church, he also wrote hymns, carols, and other sacred choral music; among choirs he is probably best known for the anthem Greater love hath no man, often sung in services that commemorate the victims of war.
 The hymn tune Love Unknown is sung in churches throughout the English-speaking world, as is his Communion Service in C major.

-His works have been recorded and performed by Choir of Westminster Abbey, The Choir of Wells Cathedral and many others.
+His works have been recorded and performed by the choir of Westminster Abbey, the choir of Wells Cathedral and many others.

 He appears as pianist in a recording of his Fantasy-Sonata for Clarinet and Piano with Frederick Thurston, his Cello Sonata (1923) with cellist Antoni Sala (Note: Recorded by Columbia in 1928) and his Violin Sonata No. 1 (1909) with Frederick Grinke, who performed and recorded several of his chamber works.
 His Piano Sonatina (1926–27) and a number from his cycle Songs Sacred and Profane (1929) were dedicated to his friend the conductor and BBC music producer Edward Clark.

 Ireland wrote his only film score for the 1946 Australian film The Overlanders, from which an orchestral suite was extracted posthumously by Charles Mackerras.
 Some of his pieces, such as the popular A Downland Suite and Themes from Julius Caesar, were completed or re-transcribed after his death by his student Geoffrey Bush.